What is a removable brace?

 If you are ready and eligible for treatment, you will be placed on our Treatment Waiting List and if you don’t qualify for NHS funded orthodontics, we can usually let you know at this stage.
 If you aren’t eligible, or you need to be referred to a hospital, private treatment and any such referral can go ahead without unnecessary delay.

-How are you able to see me within 12 weeks when many other practices have such long waiting lists?
+How were you able to see me within 12 weeks when many other practices have such long waiting lists?

-We have designed the way we work to enable us to usually see new patients within 12 weeks from referral, although this time can increase from time to time depending on circumstances.
+Before Covid-19, we had designed the way we work to enable us to see new patients within 12 weeks from referral, although this time could increase from time to time depending on circumstances.
 During Covid-19 we cannot guarantee how long you would need to wait for your first appointment.

-We do have a short Treatment Waiting List for new patients who are ready and eligible for NHS treatment but, even if you have to wait some time between your initial screening appointment and starting treatment, we think it’s hugely beneficial for you to be seen as quickly as possible for your first screening appointment so you can understand your options for treatment without undue delay.
+We do have a Treatment Waiting List for new patients who are ready and eligible for NHS treatment but, even if you have to wait some time between your initial screening appointment and starting treatment, we think it’s hugely beneficial for you to be seen as quickly as possible for your first screening appointment so you can understand your options for treatment without undue delay.

 What are the criteria for NHS eligibility?

 In April 2006, the NHS introduced a new criterion called IOTN (Index of Orthodontic Treatment Need) to determine the type of cases that qualify for NHS funded orthodontic treatment.
 It is a complex area but, put simply, it means that milder (cosmetic) conditions are not eligible for treatment.